colinmeinke/points/README.md

 const newShape = offset( shape, 10, 20 );
 ```

-Takes an existing shape array as the first argument, the
+Takes an existing shape array, or an array of shape arrays,
-horizontal offset as the second argument, and the vertical
+as the first argument, the horizontal offset as the second
-offset as the third argument.
-Returns a new shape array.
+argument, and the vertical offset as the third argument.

+Returns a new shape array or an array of shape arrays,
+depending on input.

 ### remove